rule

 Text 38

+You who are so merciful in Your goodness offered to me, Your servant, in return the torchlight consisting of Your wisdom.
+Whoever filled with gratitude can abandon the basis of Your feet and look for another shelter?

 By You who are so merciful in Your goodness was in return to me, Your servant, offered the torchlight consisting of Your wisdom.
 Who being grateful is able to abandon the base of Your feet and seek another shelter?

-In return was by Your good Self so merciful offered to me, Your servant, the torchlight consisting of Your wisdom; whoever grateful could abandon the base of Your feet and go for another shelter?
 (Vedabase)

 Text 39

-The because of Your mâyâ firmly binding rope of my affection for the creation [of the family] of the Dâs'ârhas, Vrishnis, Andhakas and Sâtvatas expanding to Your will, was severed by the sword of the correct knowledge about the soul.
+The because of Your māyā firmly binding rope of my affection for the Dās'ārhas, Vrishnis, Andhakas and Sātvatas, cast by You for the production of offspring, was severed by the sword of the correct knowledge about the soul.

-The through Your mâyâ, for the increase of Your creation [Your family], by You being cast, firmly binding rope of my affection for the Dâs'ârhas, Vrishnis, Andhakas and Sâtvatas has been cut by the sword of proper knowledge about the soul.
+The because of Your māyā firmly binding rope of my affection for the creation [of the family] of the Dās'ārhas, Vrishnis, Andhakas and Sātvatas expanding to Your will, was severed by the sword of the correct knowledge about the soul.
 (Vedabase)

 Text 40

-Let there be my obeisances unto You, o Greatest of Mystics, please tell me how I may find stability with the transcendental attraction at Your lotus feet.
+Let me offer my obeisances unto You, oh Greatest Yogi, please tell me how I as a surrendered soul can be steadfast in the attraction of Your lotus feet.'

-Let there be my obeisances unto You, o Greatest of Mystics, please instruct me on how to remain constant with the transcendental attraction at Your lotusfeet.'
+Let there be my obeisances unto You, o Greatest of Mystics, please tell me how I may find stability with the transcendental attraction at Your lotus feet.'
 (Vedabase)

 Text 41-44

-The Supreme Lord said: 'Please, o Uddhava, accept My advice to head for My hermitage called Badârika.
+The Supreme Lord said: 'Please Uddhava, accept My advice to head for My hermitage called Badārika.
 At the riverbanks there be purified by the touching of and bathing in the water emanating from My feet [see 5.17].
+Be, with your eyes fixed upon the Alakanandā [a tributary of the Ganges] cleansed of all impurities, dress yourself in bark, My dear, eat from the forest and be happy freed from desire.
+Exercise with your intelligence, spiritual knowledge and wisdom, forbearance with all dualities, keep saintly to your principles, restrict your senses and live in peace and absorption.
+Believe in and meditate on that what you from Me have learned to discriminate.
+When you with your words and mind absorbed in Me thus devote yourself to My dharma, you will, with that discipline reaching beyond the three destinations [the three worlds], thereupon reach Me.'

-Be, with your eyes fixed upon the Alakanandâ [a tributary of the Ganges] cleansed of all impurities, wear bark My dear, eat from the forest and be happy free from desire.
+The Supreme Lord said: 'Please, o Uddhava, accept My advice to head for My hermitage called Badārika.
+At the riverbanks there be purified by the touching of and bathing in the water emanating from My feet [see 5.17].
+Be, with your eyes fixed upon the Alakanandā [a tributary of the Ganges] cleansed of all impurities, wear bark My dear, eat from the forest and be happy free from desire.
 Exercise with your intelligence, spiritual knowledge and wisdom forbearance with all dualities, keep saintly to your principles, restrict your senses and live in peace and absorption.
 Believe in and meditate upon that what you from Me have learned to discriminate.
 When you with your words and mind absorbed in Me are devoted to realize My virtue you will, thus established crossing beyond the three destinations [the gunas], thereupon reach Me.'

-The Supreme Lord said: 'Please, o Uddhava, go on My order to My hermitage called Badârika; be there, at the riverbanks, purified by the touching of and bathing in the water emanating from My feet [see 5.17].
-With your eyes at the Alakanandâ [a tributary of the Ganges] being cleansed of all impurity, wearing bark my dear, eat from the forest and be happy free from desire.
-With intelligence, spiritual knowledge and wisdom endowed be of forbearance with all dualities, of a saintly character, of sense control, of peace and absorption.
-Be consequent with that which you with discrimination learned from Me; with your words and mind absorbed in Me devoted to realize My dharma will you, thus situated crossing beyond the three destinations [the gunas], thereafter come to Me.'
 (Vedabase)

 Text 45

-S'rî S'uka said: 'After thus having been addressed by the Lord of Understanding, Uddhava circumambulated Him keeping Him to the right and even though he at the time of his departure was free from the influence of material opposites, he drenched with a breaking heart with his head bowed down His feet with his teardrops.
+S'rī S'uka said: 'After thus having been addressed by the Lord of Understanding, Uddhava circumambulated Him keeping Him to the right and even though he at the time of his departure was free from the influence of material opposites, he drenched with a breaking heart with his head bowed down His feet with his teardrops.
+(Vedabase)

 Text 46

+Finding it most difficult to let go of His love, he because of the departure was overwhelmed by emotions and could not abandon Him.
+Filled with pain he again and again offered his obeisances and placed the slippers of his Maintainer on his head.
+Then he departed [*].

 Finding it most difficult to leave he was incapable of abandoning Him so that he overwhelmed by the separation in great pain besides himself took leave, again and again offering his obeisances and placing the slippers of his Maintainer on his head [*].

-With the attachment most difficult to give up was he, not capable of abandoning Him upon the separation, overwhelmed in great pain beside himself, and went he, again and again offering his obeisances, away carrying his Maintainers slippers on his head [*].
 (Vedabase)

 Text 47

+The great devotee then installed Him permanently in his heart and went to the illustrious place of pilgrimage [which as such is also called Vis'ālā] the One Friend in the Universe had mentioned.
+There properly executing his austerities, he attained the Lord's destination [Vaikunthha].

-Then installing Him in his heart the great devotee went to the illustrious place of pilgrimage [that as such is also called Vis'âlâ] the only Friend in the Universe had mentioned.
+Then installing Him in his heart the great devotee went to the illustrious place of pilgrimage [that as such is also called Vis'ālā] the only Friend in the Universe had mentioned.
 There he attained, having properly executed the austerities, the Lord His destination [Vaikunthha].

-Then installing Him in his heart, went the great devotee, as was told by the only Friend in the Universe, to the illustrious place of pilgrimage [as such also called Vis'âlâ] and attained he, properly executing the austerities, the Lord His destination [vaikunthha].
 (Vedabase)

 Text 48

+Anyone who with honest belief is full of attention for [listens to, speaks about and practices] this ocean of ecstasy, this nectarean sea of spiritual knowledge [of bhakti-yoga] that by Krishna, He whose feet are served by the masters of Yoga, was collected for His devotee, will liberate [himself and therewith] the entire world.

 Whoever in this world with honest belief accepts the service of this ocean of ecstacy, this nectarean sea of knowledge that by Krishna, He whose feet are served by the masters of Yoga, was collected for His devotee, will be liberated.

-Anyone in the world who true in faith renders service to this ocean of ecstasy, this nectar of knowledge that collected by Krishna, by Him whose feet are served by the masters of yoga, was spoken to His devotee, will be liberated.
 (Vedabase)

 Text 49

-*: The paramparâ adds here: 'According to the S'rîmad Bhâgavatam [3.4: 5], while Uddhava was enroute to Badarikâs'rama he heard about the Lord's journey to Prabhâsa.
+*: The paramparā adds here: 'According to the S'rīmad Bhāgavatam [3.4: 5], while Uddhava was enroute to Badarikās'rama he heard about the Lord's journey to Prabhāsa.
 Turning back and following Lord Krishna from behind, he saw the Lord alone just after the withdrawal of the Yadu dynasty.
 After being again mercifully instructed by the Personality of Godhead (along with Maitreya, who had just arrived), Uddhava felt his knowledge of the truth reawaken, and then, by the order of the Lord, he went on his way.'

 Production: